Anterior cruciate ligament (ACL) injury – Should I have surgery or not?

 There is ongoing instability / giving way on straight line activities despite rehab*.

-100% of the experts agreed that both post-operatively if surgically managed, or post-injury if non-surgically managed, people need a progressive, targeted and individualised rehabilitation programme to follow in order to successfully get back to pre-injury activities.
+100% of the experts agreed that both post-operatively, if surgically managed, or post-injury, if non-surgically managed, people need a progressive, targeted, and individualised rehabilitation programme to return to pre-injury activities.

 Rehab should be split into phases: